SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.11.md

 <!-- MR 10.4.0 - FR 10.3.11 -->

-When an element with multiple SSH connections was restarted, in some cases, it would immediately go into timeout.
+When an element with multiple SSH connections was restarted, in some cases, it would no longer be able to communicate with the SSH server.
+As a result, it would immediately go into timeout.

 #### DataMiner backup: DBConfiguration.xml file would not be included in backups [ID_37296]